davidgreisler/four-in-a-line/README.md

-Connect four
+Four in a line
 ============
-Connect four is a two-player game in which two players first select a color and then take turns dropping a token of their color from the top into a grid.
+Four in a line is a two-player game in which two players first select a color and then take turns dropping a token of their color from the top into a grid.
 The token falls straight down, occupying the lowest free cell in the grid.
 The first player who has four tokens in a row, either horizontally/vertically or diagonally, wins the game.